amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 ## Installing Homebrew

 On December 1, 2020, the Homebrew team announced on their [website](https://brew.sh/2020/12/01/homebrew-2.6.0/) about the version release `2.6.0`.
-The most significant changes among others they listed were the support for macOS Big Sur, using `brew` commands instead of `brew cask` and beginning to support macOS M1 and Apple Silicon or ARM-based chips.
+The most significant changes they listed were:
+The support for macOS Big Sur.
+Using `brew` commands instead of `brew cask`.
+Beginning to support macOS M1 and Apple Silicon or ARM-based chips.

 Using the terminal, you can install the Homebrew by executing the default command: